Battle of Dompaire: German retreat

 Meanwhile, the Panther tank battalion blocked in Dompaire had suffered two more air attacks by P-47's in the afternoon which inflicted further damage.
 The German Panzers with small groups of tanks to the south and east made a series of weak attacks to try to break through the circle established by the French on the high ground.
 These attempts turned out to be costly – the German tanks were surprised and hit on the flanks at close range by the French armoured vehicles of 'Groupe Massu' and 'Groupe Minjonnet'.
 They had carefully positioned themselves on the slopes of the hills, and hidden well amongst the pines and apple trees for a well aimed killing ground.

 By the end of the day the German armoured brigade had lost most of its armour – the blockaded Panther tank battalion at Dompaire still only had four tanks available, while the Panzer IV battalion that had attacked Ville-sur-Illon had lost most of their tanks, and the accompanying Panzer grenadiers had been pushed back.
 They were left in action with only seventeen tanks.

 The German survivors had abandoned Dompaire having left by the north.
 Massu then entered Dompaire, which had been heavily damaged in the fighting; and the French found the remains of thirty-three German tanks destroyed, thirteen of which were hit by armoured vehicles.
 Sixteen Panthers were made inactive in some way by air attacks, as well as four abandoned intact.
 Langlade now reinforced by 'Groupe Putz' then retook Ville-sur-Illon later that evening finding it abandoned.

 Von Luck's counterattack

 The German command managed to organise a relief column to von Usedom's armoured brigade at Dompaire.
 On 14 September, Colonel Hans von Luck attempted to advance westward from Hennecourt with a kampfgruppe made up of tanks and panzer-grenadiers from the 21st Panzer Division.
 'Groupe Minjonnet' had also been reinforced by 'Groupe Putz' north of Ville-sur-Illon.
 At Hennecourt the Germans were quickly pinned down by field artillery.
 The Panzer IV company struck towards Damas, but lost five tanks in quick succession and were forced to withdraw.
-Another attack towards Masion Rouge was also repelled.
+Another attack towards Maison Rouge was also repelled.
 After these failures, the German command decided to give up further attacks – the kampfgruppe fell back together with the survivors of the 112th Panzer brigade, retreating towards Epinal.
 Von Luck intended to save his forces for the counter-offensive in Lorraine ordered by Hitler.